Awful/Awful.app/Scripts/screenshot-matrix/README.md

 | `full` | all 10 | 456 | ~2h |
 | `quick` | iPhone 17 Pro + iPad Pro 11" (26.5) | ~24 | a few minutes |

-The two iPad minis were added after the rest and **are not logged in**.
-Login cannot be scripted, so until someone signs in on each by hand they skip loudly and `full` yields 432 images, not 456.
+The two iPad minis were added after the rest and have since been logged in by hand (both confirmed 2026-08-30), so `full` should yield all 456 images.
+Login still cannot be scripted: if a device skips as logged-out, someone has to sign in on it manually.

 The cost is almost entirely pass A — 15 themes × 12 views per device — so `quick` puts both of its devices on pass B. Flip a `B` to an `A` in